xrosslend/ethnyc-submission/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------

-🍃 We have published our Project to Valist !
+🍃 We have published our Project to Valist ! 🍃🍃 STORED ON IPFS 🍃🍃🍃 (Index of /ipfs/QmVx664AWMQgm47UWzurN3F9i5U9u7b3YhHBxShRhKidRa)

 ---- > https://app.valist.io/newway/xcrosslend/1